julius-boettger/dotfiles/README.md

 Set [Gitnuro](https://github.com/JetpackDuba/Gitnuro) theme: Run Gitnuro, open the settings and click the "Open file" button next to "Custom theme".
 Select `/etc/dotfiles/gitnuro.json` and click on "Accept".

+Set GTK cursor theme for [Hyprland](https://hyprland.org/): Run `nwg-look`, go to "Mouse cursor", select "Capitaine Cursors" and hit "Apply".
+Don't do anything else! `configuration.nix` should have taken care of it, even if it doesn't show in `nwg-look`.

 Finally install a [Ulauncher](https://github.com/Ulauncher/Ulauncher/) extension for emojis: Run Ulauncher with `Super+R` and click on the little gear to access the settings.
 Then go to the tab EXTENSIONS, click on "Add extension" and entering the following URL:
 ```
 https://github.com/Ulauncher/ulauncher-emoji